Vinicius-Sa/dynamic-network-terraform/README.md

-# dynamic-network-terraform-
-Dynamically deploying AWS network module for multiple environments
+## Dynamically deploying AWS network module for multiple environments

+# Task compliance
+- refactor old network module to be dynamically
+- Use the same module to be deployed in multiples environments
+- map CIDR blocks accordingly with the environment